 for a good manicure, or a lifetime of friendship.

-Of course, we might
+Of course, I might

 just be an Entitled Bastard